 One Last Stop on the Way Home

 If you are heading back on Hwy 36, don’t miss a stop at the Colorado Cherry Company on your left (yes, the same one you saw at The Stanley).
-We make a stop here nearly every time we visit Estes Park and pick up one of their incredible cherry pies to bring home.
+We stop here nearly every time we visit Estes Park and pick up one of their incredible cherry pies to bring home.

 What are the top attractions to visit in Estes Park?